nnaemekailoh/onprem-airgapped-k8s-platform/README.md

 Exposes microservices to external users securely by managing HTTP and HTTPS traffic.

 **Vault:**
 Manages secrets, storing credentials and sensitive data securely.
-Configured as a Certificate Authority (CA) to issue TLS certificates
+Would be configured as a Certificate Authority (CA) to issue TLS certificates.

 **CertManager:**
-Automates the management of TLS certificates for secure communication within the cluster.
+Automates the management and rotation of TLS certificates configured in ingress definitions.
 Integrates with Vault as the Issuer for TLS certificates.

 **Spire:**
 Handles identity management and the issuance of SPIFFE IDs for microservices.

 **Istio:**
 A service mesh that provides secure and efficient traffic management between microservices.

+**Kiali:**
+Visualizes the service mesh topology, traffic, and performance metrics within Istio.

 **CloudNativePG:**
 A PostgreSQL operator for Kubernetes that automates the deployment and management of PostgreSQL databases.